robotology/gym-ignition/README.md

 ---

-**Disclaimer:** `gym-ignition` is an independent project and is not related by any means to OpenAI and Open Robotics
+**Disclaimer:** Gym-Ignition is an independent project and is not related by any means to OpenAI and Open Robotics.